A Quick Miyajima Day Trip Travel Guide

 How to Get to Miyajima Island

 When we arrived in Hiroshima we took the train to Hiroden-Miyajimaguchi Station which is closest to the JR Ferry that will take you to Miyajima Island.
-Since we had our JR Pass the Miyajima ferry was at no extra charge otherwise it is only 180 yen one-way.
+Since we had our JR Pass the Miyajima ferry was at no extra charge otherwise it is only around 180 yen one-way.

 Where to Stay on Miyajima Island